wedavey/atnlp-docker/README.md

 docker run --rm -v $(pwd)/data:/data wedavey/atnlp train
 ```

+The models are saved as `.pkl` files in the `/data` path.

 ### Evaluate models

 ```bash
 docker run --rm -v $(pwd)/data:/data wedavey/atnlp eval
 ```

+This produces an html report (`summary.html`) in the `/data` path.

 ### Predict topic labels

+Predict topic labels for an input data file located in the `/data` path.
+Here we have used the test data set, while in production this
+would typically be some unseen data.

 ```bash
 docker run --rm -v $(pwd)/data:/data wedavey/atnlp pred data_test.txt
 ```

+This produces text files (`pred_<model name>.txt`) containing the
+predictions in a one-hot format in the `/data` path.

 ## Authors